Modern Foreign Languages (MFL) at Hillside

 Vision:

-Subject Leader: Miss Cheng
+Subject Leader: Miss Hewitt

 Subject Support Coach: Miss McCann

-Link Governor: Sarah Else
+Link Governor: tbc

 At Hillside, we are determined to ensure each KS2 child receives high-quality MFL teaching.
 We chose to teach the children French as this supports their transition into our local high schools that also teach French.
 Lessons should teach children the skills needed to communicate confidently in French.
 Children should also be able to express their thoughts and ideas both in speech and writing.
 We follow Rising Stars Euro Stars scheme of work across Key Stage 2.
 The children enjoy using the resources including video stories, songs and games.
 The children have the opportunity to learn French vocabulary linked to a range of topics including money, animals and school.
 Throughout the week, the children are encouraged to use their French learning to answer the register.